Certificates - No Degree Required

 Upon completion of a college certificate program, students generally receive a certificate of completion or certificate of achievement, not a degree or diploma.
 Candidates may be able to transfer college certificate credits to degree programs at other colleges, depending on the institution and degree program.

-Schools offer college certificates in a wide variety of disciplines, including human resources, computer repair, massage therapy, health care administration and child care specialist.
+Schools offer college certificates in a wide variety of disciplines, including:

-The coursework in a college certificate depends on the subject studied.
+The coursework in a college certificate program depends on the subject studied.
 For instance, a phlebotomy certificate program may require courses such as clinical phlebotomy and a phlebotomy internship or externship.
 Coursework for a college certificate in bookkeeping may include payroll administration and accounting.

-College Certificates for Students with a Degree
+Certificates That Require a Degree

 Post-baccalaureate college certificates are designed for students who hold bachelor's degrees and are interested in advancing their careers by obtaining in-depth knowledge in an area related to their profession.
 Some students choose to earn post-baccalaureate college certificates because they can't qualify for entrance to master's degree programs.

 Post-master's college certificates are designed for students who want to acquire advanced additional knowledge in a specialty, usually one that's related to an undergraduate or graduate degree they have already earned.
 For instance, some graduate certificate programs focus on specific fields of education and mental health care.
 Students may also pursue a post-master's college certificate to help them decide whether to enroll in a doctoral program.